How to Compare Over 50s Life Insurance

 Gifts are typically vouchers to spend online or at major high street stores.
 They vary in value considerably from insurer to insurer and from offer to offer – but don’t be swayed by the gift – the important thing to look at is the features of the policy, premium, amount of cover, moratorium and when your payments stop.

-These plans are intended to be a life long commitment, what this means is that they typically have no early cash in value.
-So, if you stop paying you will get nothing back and you will get nothing back if you die.
+Over 50 Life Insurance plans are intended to be a life long commitment, what this means is that they typically have no early cash in value.
+So, if you stop paying you will get nothing back and you will also get nothing back if you die.

 If you have been paying your premiums for a long time then there are some companies that will offer the ability to stop paying further premiums and still have a reduced sum paid out on your death.
 Royal London provide a generous offer here once you are more than half way through your policy payments.